dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 ### 🛠 Post-Training Quantization
 Apart from the Model Optimizer, OpenVINO also comes with a Post-training Optimization Toolkit (POT) designed to supercharge the inference of DL models without retraining or finetuning.

-To achieve that, POT runs 8-bit quantization algorithms and optimizes the model to use integer tensor instead of floating point tensor on some operations.
+To achieve that, POT runs 8-bit quantization algorithms and optimizes the model to use integer tensors instead of floating-point tensors on some operations.
 This results in a 2-4x faster and smaller model.

-Now this is where the real magic happens.
+Now, this is where the real magic happens.

 From the OpenVINO documentation [page](https://docs.openvino.ai/2021.1/pot_compression_algorithms_quantization_README.html), the POT supports two types of quantization: